 For most of us winter is a bit of a roller coaster, you have all the excitement in the run up to Christmas, all the presents, the partying and the time spent with your family.
 Then you’re hit with a couple of months of dropping temperatures, the January blues and our bank balances looking low.
 Now imagine what that would be like when you’re homeless.
 No presents, no bank balance at all and if we’re feeling the cold that then that’ll be nothing in comparison to life on the streets.
 It all takes its toll on their physical, emotional and mental health.
-As the BBC reported in November there are now 320,000 people recorded as homeless in Britain with the London having the highest rate of homelessness, but rather than despair at the growing numbers we can all help in some way, Londoners after all need to look out for each other.
+As the BBC reported in November there are now 320,000 people recorded as homeless in Britain with London having the highest rate of homelessness, but rather than despair at the growing numbers we can all help in some way, Londoners after all need to look out for each other.

 Download The StreetLink App

 Sometimes it can be hard to know what to do when you see someone sleeping rough, especially if it’s night after night, the temperature is dropping and you don’t know where to direct them for shelter.
-If you download StreetLink you can then then let them know about someone sleeping on the streets and someone from a local outreach service or local authority will then be able to find them and give them the support, they need.
+If you download StreetLink you can then then let them know about someone sleeping on the streets and a member from a local outreach service or local authority will then be able to find them and give them the support, they need.

 Take Part In The Homeless Initiative